 Truck Accident Lawyer in Portland, Oregon

 A fully loaded tractor-trailer can weigh up to 80,000 pounds.
 In 2017, the Federal Motor Carrier Safety Administration data shows trucks were responsible for over 116,000 injuries.
 Commercial trucks pulling a trailer are typically also around 72 feet long.
 For reference, that means large trucks are 20 or 30 times larger than passenger vehicles.
-Given the large size of semi-trucks, they pose an inherent safety hazard.
+Given the large size of semi-trucks, they pose an inherent safety hazard, which can lead to devastating truck crashes when accidents occur.

-The National Highway Traffic Safety Administration listed nearly 4,800 deaths during those collisions, marking a nine percent increase from the previous year.
+The National Highway Traffic Safety Administration reported almost 4,800 deaths from these crashes.
+This is a nine percent rise from last year.

-Our Portland, Oregon truck accident attorneys have more than 35 years of experience representing clients who have suffered critical and catastrophic injuries, as well as families who have lost loved ones due to these serious collisions, we are available to review your claim during a free confidential assessment today.
+Our truck accident attorneys in Portland, Oregon, have over 35 years of experience.
+We help clients with serious injuries and families who have lost loved ones in accidents.
+We are here to review your claim during a free and confidential assessment today.

 What to Do if You Are Injured in a Truck Accident

 • Stop Your Car and Call the Police: You should stop your vehicle, exchange relevant information, and stay at the scene of a truck accident.
-The crash should also be reported to law enforcement, such as the Portland Police Department.
+You should also report the crash to law enforcement, such as the Portland Police Department.

 • See a Doctor Right Away: Emergencies come first.
-All non-emergency injuries should still be evaluated by a doctor.
+A doctor should still evaluate all non-emergency injuries.
 Make sure that you get the care that you need to make a full recovery.
 Notably, without medical records, you will not be able to bring a claim.

-• Document the Scene: In Oregon, truck accident liability is based on fault.
+• Document the Scene: In Oregon, drivers determine truck accident liability based on fault.
 The more information you have about a crash, the better.
 Take pictures and get witness contact details.

 • Speak to a Lawyer Before an Insurer: No insurance company is on your side.
-Before you provide any statement to an insurance adjuster, you should be sure to consult with an experienced Portland, OR, semi-truck accident lawyer.
+Before you speak with an insurance adjuster, talk to a skilled semi-truck accident lawyer in Portland, OR.
 Our attorneys can help make sure you protect yourself.

 How are Truck Accidents Different from Car Accidents?

 • Serious Injuries More Likely to Happen: With truck accidents, serious injuries are more likely to occur.
-The massive difference in size and weight between tractor-trailers and other vehicles can lead to greater destruction in the event of a collision.
+The big difference in size and weight between tractor-trailers and other vehicles can lead to more damage in a crash.
 For example, a fully loaded commercial truck can weigh up to 80,000 pounds.
 In contrast, an average passenger car weighs only around 3,000 pounds.

-• Federal Truck Safety Regulations: Trucks and their operators are subject to a stringent set of federal regulations that do not apply to most passenger vehicles.
-These regulations, enforced by the Federal Motor Carrier Safety Administration (FMCSA), cover a wide range of operational standards, including hours of service, vehicle maintenance, and cargo loading.
-These rules are designed to ensure safety but add complexity to the claims process.
+• Federal Truck Safety Regulations: Truck drivers must follow strict federal rules, which are particularly relevant in truck accident claims.
+These rules do not apply to most passenger vehicles.
+These rules, set by the Federal Motor Carrier Safety Administration (FMCSA), cover many operational standards.
+They include hours of service, vehicle maintenance, and cargo loading.
+These rules are designed to ensure safety, but add complexity to the claims process.

 • Many Parties are Involved in Trucking: Another challenge associated with truck accident claims is that many different parties are often involved in commercial trucking operations.
 Potentially liable parties may include the truck driver, the trucking company, the owner of the truck, cargo loaders, and even manufacturers of truck parts.
 Each of these entities can play a role in contributing to an accident, whether through negligent actions or failure to comply with safety standards.
 A thorough investigation of any truck accident is a must.